godotengine/godot-docs/development/compiling/compiling_for_x11.rst

 -  GCC 7+ or Clang 6+.
 -  Python 3.5+.
 -  SCons 3.0+ build system.
-If your Linux distribution only provides a Python 2 build of SCons, install the Python 3 flavor with ``pip3 install --user scons``.
+If your distribution uses Python 2 by default, or you are using a version of SCons prior to 3.1.2, you will need to change the version of Python that SCons uses by changing the shebang (the first line) of the SCons script file to ``#! /usr/bin/python3``.
-   You may also want to uninstall the distribution ``scons`` package to ensure that the pip-installed one takes precedence.
+   Use the command ``which scons`` to find the location of the SCons script file.
 -  pkg-config (used to detect the dependencies below).
 -  X11, Xcursor, Xinerama, Xi and XRandR development libraries.
 -  MesaGL development libraries.